 Site Selection: Five sites per stratum per month will be sampled.
 Samples shall be randomly selected for every month and every stratum.

-Each month, five random grids (1 X 1 nautical mile) within each stratum will selected using a random number generator or other program.
+Each month, five random grids (1 X 1 nautical mile) within each stratum will selected

 Each grid within each stratum is numbered and a GIS layer of the grid coordinates and numbers for each of the 13 strata is available from the CHNEP office (Figure 5).